gknowles/tismet/README.md

 - Windows server
 - Metric database with transactional write-ahead logging.
-- Alternative storage provider for Graphite
-  - Takes the place of both whisper and carbon-cache
-- Collection protocols supported
+- Collection protocols
   - Graphite plaintext protocol
+- Query protocols
+  - Alternative storage provider for Graphite (Takes the place of both whisper and carbon-cache).
+  - Subset of Graphite Render API (Works as a standalone backend for Grafana).

 #### Limitations
 - Requires HTTP/2
+- When used as alternative storage provider
   - Graphite must be version 1.1 or later

 ## Building